 Station 2: Spikeball

 The second station is Spikeball.
 In this game, students are partnered up and work together in a volleyball-like game.
 The first team serves off the net and then the other team has 3 attempts to hit it back off the net.
 If the ball cannot be returned within 3 hits, hits the ground, or the rim, it is a point for the other team.
 A player cannot double hit the ball or catch/carry the ball.
 Games are played to 21 or until the 10 minutes is up.

-The third station is Kan Jam.
+The third station is Kan Jam (or Saucer Smash).
 In this game, teammates stand on opposite sides.
 Team members work together to try to hit a can with a Frisbee.
 If a student throws the Frisbee and their teammate deflects it off of the can the team scores 1 point.
 If the Frisbee hits the can directly without being deflected it counts as 2 points.
 If the Frisbee is deflected inside the top of the can it counts as 3 points.
 Lastly, in the rare occasion that a student throws the Frisbee through the slot, it counts as an automatic win for that team.
 Games are played to 21 or until the 10 minutes is up.

-Finally, the last station is Ladder Ball.
+The fourth station is Ladder Ball.
 In this game, each team takes turn trying to make the rope on one of the ladder rungs.
 The top rung is worth 1 point, the middle rung is worth 2 points, and the bottom rung is worth 3 points.
 At the end of the round, teams tally the points and the game is played until 21 points or until the 10 minutes are up.

 I hope you and your students enjoy these “Outdoor Yard Games” and let me know how it goes in the comments below!